U.S. Route 13 in Virginia: City of Suffolk

-US 13 heads northwest on the freeway to bypass central Suffolk to the west, passing through wooded areas with nearby development and coming to a bridge over Norfolk Southern's Franklin District railroad line.
+US 13 heads northwest on the freeway to bypass central Suffolk to the west, passing through wooded areas with nearby development and coming to a bridge over Norfolk Southern Railway's Franklin District railroad line.
 The route heads near residential development before it comes to a northbound exit and southbound entrance with SR 688.
 Immediately after this interchange, the freeway comes to an interchange with US 58 and the western terminus of US 58 Bus., at which point US 58 becomes concurrent with US 13 on the bypass of Suffolk.
-US 13/US 58 head northeast and come to a bridge over CSX's Portsmouth Subdivision railroad line and Norfolk Southern's Norfolk District railroad line, passing through woodland.
+US 13/US 58 head northeast and come to a bridge over CSX Transportation's Portsmouth Subdivision railroad line and Norfolk Southern Railway's Norfolk District railroad line, passing through woodland.
 The freeway heads through a mix of fields and woods as it comes to a diamond interchange with SR 604.
 The roadway heads north and crosses Lake Meade before it curves northeast and comes to an interchange with US 460 and the western terminus of US 460 Bus.
 At this point, US 460 joins US 13 and US 58 on the bypass of Suffolk, which turns east and heads north of the central part of the city.
 The freeway reaches an interchange with SR 10/SR 32 and heads between residential neighborhoods to the north and woods to the south, coming to a bridge over the Nansemond River.
 After passing over the river, US 13/US 58/US 460 come to an interchange with SR 642 and pass over the Commonwealth Railway before running near more development and curving southeast.
 The freeway passes over SR 337 without an interchange before heading through woods and coming to a southbound exit and northbound entrance with US 13 Bus./US 58 Bus./US 460 Bus. that also features a U-turn ramp from the southbound lanes to the northbound lanes by way of the southbound exit.
 This interchange features several unfinished ghost ramps which aim toward US 13 Bus./US 58 Bus./US 460 Bus.
-At this point, the freeway ends and US 13/US 58/US 460 head east-northeast on Portsmouth Boulevard, a six-lane expressway-style divided highway that passes through dense forests at the northern edge of the Great Dismal Swamp, with CSX's Portsmouth Subdivision parallel a short distance to the south.
+At this point, the freeway ends and US 13/US 58/US 460 head east-northeast on Portsmouth Boulevard, a six-lane expressway-style divided highway that passes through dense forests at the northern edge of the Great Dismal Swamp, with CSX Transportation's Portsmouth Subdivision parallel a short distance to the south.
 In this area, the roadway passes a pair of weigh stations serving both sides of the road.